pulcher/ignite-learning-paths-training-aiml/aiml10/workshop-instructions.md

 You'll learn how you can build an end-to-end architecture, with Azure Cognitive Search at its heart, to make sense of this unstructured data within the business.
 You’ll be introduced to AI concepts, like the ingest-enrich-explore pattern, skillsets, cognitive skills, natural language processing, computer vision, and beyond.

 ***Technologies included:** Azure Cognitive Search, Azure Storage and Storage Explorer, Azure Cognitive Services including Forms Recognizer, Azure Functions*

+> If you are presenting this content please find [resources here](workshop-instructions-presenter.md)

 ## Pre-requisites